 - TB certificate (if from a listed country)

-- Translated documents (certified translations for non-English evidence)
+- Certified translations for non-English documents

 Your Child Also Needs a Child Student Visa